quick-fox-03/Simon-Game/README.md

 # Simon-Game
 This is a repository containing files and assets of virtual Simon game.
+You can try it out here : https://quick-fox-03.github.io/Simon-Game/

 Simon is an electronic game of short-term memory skill invented by Ralph H. Baer and Howard J. Morrison.
 The game involves the player in remembering a sequence of colours and pressing colours in that sequence, ending the game if the player gets the sequence wrong, otherwise adding one more colour to the sequence in each turn.